tunequest

 That tagging structure again (click to see full size).

 Well, there’s my take on it.
 If you made it this far, then I hope this was helpful.
-My goal here is to keep track of essential data, while leaving my library simple enough to find and navigate efficiently in an iTunes/ipod environment.
+My goal here is to keep track of essential data, while leaving my library simple enough to find and navigate efficiently in an iTunes/iPod environment.
 I think I’ve succeeded in that regard.
 It certainly works for me.
 However, if you’d like some other perspectives, try these links:

 I get very annoyed when information retrieved from CDDB shows Beethoven, or Mahler under the Artist field.
 I’m glad to see that I’m not the only one who thinks that this practice is flawed, and I think the information might have been entered by someone without any knowledge of classical music!